LeetLLM

 Continue to Structured Output Generation

-Security at retrieval ensures the right context reaches the model.
-The next critical step is ensuring the model's output is also reliable and machine-readable: the following article covers structured generation with schemas, constrained decoding, and fallback strategies so downstream systems can trust and parse results without fragile text handling.
+Retrieval security controls which context reaches the model.
+The next step is making the model's output reliable and machine-readable: the following article covers structured generation with schemas, constrained decoding, and fallback strategies so downstream systems can trust and parse results without fragile text handling.

 PreviousGraphRAG & Knowledge Graphs